TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-05-14-the-important-places.md

 title: Poem- The important places by Forrest Woodward
 image: true
 medium: ''
+excerpt: "Child of Mine, come as you grow in youth you will learn the secret places, the cave behind the waterfall"
+categories: [poetry]
+comments: true
 ---

 This poem was originally written and published by [Forest Woodward's father](https://www.artifactuprising.com/the-important-places)